top of page

 ABOUT ALINA

-Alina has worked with conductors such as Marc Minkowski, Philippe Herreweghe, Paavo Järvi, Rubén Dubrovsky, Konstantin Trinks, Yoel Gamzou and directors such as Lydia Steier, Josef E. Köpplinger, Andreas Kriegenburg, Ben Baur, Michael Hampe and Peter Konwitschny.
+Alina has worked with conductors such as Marc Minkowski, Philippe Herreweghe, Petr Popelka, Paavo Järvi, Rubén Dubrovsky, Konstantin Trinks, Yoel Gamzou, and Ingo Metzmacher, as well as with stage directors including Lydia Steier, Josef E. Köpplinger, Ben Baur, Andreas Kriegenburg, Peter Konwitschny, and Stefan Herheim.

 IMPORTANT NOTE: This biography may be changed only after consultation and consent of the artist or her agency.